thiggy01/ubuntu-change-gdm-background/README.md

-# Gnome Display Manager Login Background Changer
+# gnome-change-login-background
 A script which automates the process of changing the Gnome Display Manager login screen background image of Gnome Display Manager version 3.

-## Usage
+## Installation and Usage
 Download it with the following command:

     curl -L -O github.com/thiggy01/gnome-change-login-background/raw/master/gnome-change-login-background